Pylons/pyramid/docs/narr/introduction.rst

 your data anymore.
 Instead, Pyramid takes care of committing: it commits at the end of a request or aborts if there's an exception.
 Why is that a good thing?
 Having a centralized place for transaction management is a great thing.
+If, instead of managing your transactions in a centralized place, you sprikle ``session.commit`` calls in your application logic itself, you can wind up in a bad place.
+Wherever you manually commit data to your database, it's likely that some of your other code is going to run *after* your commit.
-If you instead add a ``session.commit`` call in your application logic itself, and your code goes on to do other important things after that commit, and error happens in the later code, you can easily wind up in a bad place.
+If that code goes on to do other important things after that commit, and error happens in the later code, you can easily wind up with inconsistent data if you're not extremely careful.
 Some data will have been written to the database that probably should not have.
-Having a centralized commit point saves you from needing to think about this.
+Having a centralized commit point saves you from needing to think about this; it's great for lazy people who also care about data integrity.
+Either the request completes successfully, and all chages are committed, or it does not, and all changes are aborted.

 Also, Pyramid's transaction management system allows you to synchronize commits between multiple databases, and allows you to do things like conditionally send email if a transaction commits, but otherwise keep quiet.

 Example: :ref:`bfg_sql_wiki_tutorial` (note the lack of commit statements anywhere in application code).